9 Reasons Why Top Motivational Speakers are so Popular

 Ensure that knowledge opportunities, new information and the latest technology are actively available within the company or team.
 If not, budget, prioritize and arrange for more resources, if possible.
-One example can be the use of innovative mobile apps.
+One illustration can be the use of innovative mobile apps.
 Whether free ones or purposefully designed, it can be a game-changer.
 Unceasing learning turns into increased productivity and better results.

 What About Investing in Employees and Then They Leave?

 Perhaps there is a difference between a “training” and “learning” philosophy.
 The former implies that the responsibility is on the company e.g. providing workshops.
 The latter refers more to the responsibility of the individual making it a life mission.
 “Training” is very much organizationally driven, while “learning” puts the onus on the employee to embrace a life-long thirst for self-improvement.
 Even putting aside what can be considered as semantics or disagreeing definitions, the following fact remains perfectly true.
 Self-directed learning and formal training are vital and complement each other perfectly.

 Britt Andreatta summarizes learning organizations accurately as those “that create transformative learning cultures not only succeed but thrive.
 They know that learning is as natural and biologically driven as breathing—and they cultivate people’s potential through learning opportunities.”